 News - Page 4

-Courtesy of Marvel, ComicsAlliance brings you an advance look at new periodical comic books, collected editions and graphic novels going on sale in April 2015 (and in some cases beyond) from the publisher’s mainline Marvel Universe titles, Ultimate Comics, the mature readers MAX imprint and the creator-owned label Icon.
+Courtesy of Marvel, ComicsAlliance brings you an advance look at new periodical comic books, collected editions and graphic novels going on sale in May 2015 (and in some cases beyond) from the publisher’s mainline Marvel Universe titles, Ultimate Comics, the mature readers MAX imprint and the creator-owned label Icon.
 All of the following books can be purchased at finer comic book shops, where you can also pre-order your selections to ensure you’ll get a copy.

 Over the past few years, the Funko booth at Toy Fair has exploded in size.
 It makes sense, as so has the popularity of Funko's fan-friendly (and budget-friendly) vinyl collectibles.
 This year's booth stretched on seemingly forever, with rows upon rows of the familiar caricatures that make up the Pop line.
 Funko had some new stylized collectibles to show off as well, and the Vinyl Sugar line might give Pop a run for its money.

 If you're looking for a diverse line of toys that not only spans a variety of licenses and genres, but also puts your brain to the test, Lego's Toy Fair 2015 offerings might be of interest to you.
 From Marvel and DC to Scooby-Doo and Star Wars, this year's line-up offers incredible do-it-yourself creations for fans of all ages, even those meddling kids.